 - Start with a gentle stretch for two seconds before releasing the tension and holding for another two seconds (repeat until there is no pain).

-- Increase your range of motion by one inch every week until you reach your goal point.
+- Increase your range of motion by one inch weekly until you reach your goal point.

 - Continue stretching throughout life since many people lose range of motion over time due to poor posture or other factors like age that affect flexibility levels.